battousairurik/CST-135-Vending_Machine_Application/README.md

 Approach: We are creating simple classes with data fields that are used in the overarching project.
 We have hardcoded a set number of objects into the Dispenser to begin with.

 Use: Currently the user needs access to Eclipse, or a JDK that can run the .java files.
+Vending_Machine_Application.7z contains the project files.
+Within the project, Main.java contains the main method for execution.
 Once the main method is called the user will then receive a list of all stocked products.
 This will change as the project calls for it.